 Start -> All Programs -> OpenModelica -> OpenModelica Connection Editor

-With OMEdit installed, you can start using it by following along with the basic example, examples/basic.
+With OMEdit installed, you can start using it by following along with the basic example, Filling a Reservoir.

-Once you have started the shell, navigate to the
+Once you have started the shell and loaded the correct virtual environment (if

 Then, to run the case with RTC-Tools, run the